UHDanke/gd_docs/bugs/advanced_follow_issues.md

 While a MaxRange reference ID has limited applications, one such example is with Mode 1 with 0 easing - this would allow you to move a singular object from a group to a target position (like a target move for objects), which is very useful.

 # Suggestions & Additions

+## AdvFollow Ignore Timewarp

+Add **Ignore Timewarp** option to Advanced Follow.
+When used this would ensure high speed movement isn't affected while slowing down time.

+## Edit AdvFollow Mod X and Mod Y reference ID

+Add a reference ID besides Mod X and Mod Y, to allow the speed to be modified on the X or Y axis of a reference object.
+This would allow for accurate bounce physics off slopes or angled lines which is currently very difficult to do.

+## Speed Multiplier

+If speed not being a multiplier is intentional, a **Speed Multiplier** option should be added to allow for that behavior.
+While it takes an extra workaround, this would allow the implementation of accurate collision motions between solid phyisic objects.

+## Edit AdvFollow Use Dir
+Add **Use Dir** option so the object's current direction is used for direction calculations.
+With Speed this would allow adding speed in the direction of movement without using an individual reference ID for each block.
+If Redirect Dir worked, you could use Dir to offset the direction of movement by a set amount of degrees.